 Mather House 211

 John H. Flores is an Immigration and Labor Historian.
-He specializes in Mexican American history, and his research interests include the history of deportation, citizenship in the United States, transnational labor movements, and the formation of racial and national identities.
+He specializes in Mexican American history, and his research interests include the history of deportation and citizenship, transnational labor movements, and the formation of racial and national identities.

 Professor Flores teaches courses on Latina/os, immigration, labor, and race.